manansethia/manansethia.github.io/_pages/projects.md

 ### Artificial Intelligence-based Rapid Analysis of Variability in Atmospheric Trends
 <ul>
   <li>AIRAVAT is an upcoming project which will compute hyper local weather using existing ground, weather balloon and sattelite data.</li>
-  <li> Named after the vehicle of deity Indra, Airavat is a divine elephent known as the "king of elephants", "elephant of the clouds" and "brother of the sun".
+  <li> Named after the vehicle of deity Indra, Airavat is a divine elephent known as the "king of elephants", "elephant of the clouds" and "brother of the sun".</li>

 Conputer OS 🪲
 ---